 Establishing a strong, recognizable brand is the first step to dominating online.
 Your brand is something that can give you an edge by giving your potential customers a way to understand your business on what feels like a personal level.
 It gives them something to identify with and a way to differentiate you from your competitors.

-For more ways to dominate online, check out our video on the nine ways you can increase your online presence and effectiveness.
+For more ways to dominate online, check out our Blueprint for Online Excellence for more strategies to help you increase your online presence and effectiveness.